 I’ve dabbled in music, written the odd haiku, and spend a fair amount of time back in front of the computer screen writing fiction.
 Doing things which are not related to my career keep me sharp and refreshed when I do open up my laptop and get to the day job.
 I stay sharp because…

 I work to live, I do not live to work.
 My career exists as a means to a reasonable and comfortable life.
 This approach affords me space to focus on the things that truly matter: family, community, and personal wellness.All that to say, I take what I do seriously.

 The Day My Career Changed

 In 2015 I attended An Event Apart in Seattle.
 The very last lecture of the two day conference was from Eric Meyer.
-His talk changed my entire career trajectory, and influenced my personal life as well.
-His talk was entitled, Designing for Crisis" , and in it he ran us through, often in painful detail, his desperate experience of trying to navigate unknown hospitals and cities as his daughter had been medivaced away on the verge of death.
+His talk was entitled Designing for Crisis" .
+In it, he ran us through, often in painful detail, his desperate experience of trying to navigate unknown hospitals and cities as his daughter had been medivaced away on the verge of death.
 He drove home the point that our users are rarely in the perfect happy state we tend to imagine when designing our sites and products.
 Often they are stressed, confused, and perhaps scared.
 We let them down when we don't clearly understand who and what our user's needs are.